polacekpavel/graphqlworkshop/README.md

 export default graphql(UsersQuery)(Users);

 ````
-3. Connect your react component (UserDetail) with ApolloData and using variables (UserDetail.js)
+3.Connect your react component (UserDetail) with ApolloData and using variables (UserDetail.js)
 ````javascript
 import { graphql } from "react-apollo";
 import gql from "graphql-tag";